Mossop/CalibreExtra/README.md

 While it is possible to have both plugins enabled in KOReader it is recommended that you disable the default Calibre plugin while using this plugin.
 If you don't here are a few things to note.
 There may be other issues not listed here.

-* Many of the settings are shared, changing a setting for one plugin changes it for both.
-This means the directory the wireless client syncs to is shared.
-* Using the default plugin to synchronise from Calibre will remove additional metadata that this plugin relies on.
+* If the two plugins use the same inbox directory for the wireless client then using the default plugin to synchronise from Calibre will remove additional metadata that this plugin relies on.